a list of recent work (with links)

-(under review) “Structural Injustice and Fair Opportunity,” written for a special issue of Criminal Law & Philosophy on Fair Opportunity & Responsibility (2022) by David Brink.
+(2023) “Structural Injustice and Fair Opportunity,” for a special issue of Criminal Law & Philosophy on David Brink’s Book, Fair Opportunity and Responsibility (Oxford University Press).

-(forthcoming) “Do Rapists Deserve Criminal Punishment?” in the Palgrave Handbook on Philosophy of Punishment, (Altman, M. Ed.).
+(2023) “Do Rapists Deserve Criminal Treatment?” in the Palgrave Handbook on Philosophy of Punishment, (Altman, M. Ed.)

 (2022) “Practical Wisdom and Cognitive Diversity,” with Anneli Jefferson, in Values and Virtues in a Changing World, Royal Institute of Philosophy, Supplementary Volume (Jefferson, A., Panos, P., Palermos, O., and Webber, J., Eds.).